What is Palmitic Acid?

 Palmitic acid is a fatty acid that is used in skincare and cosmetic formulations.
 Palmitic acid is mainly used to improve the texture of products and help trap moisture in the skin.

 Palmitic acid, or hexadecanoic acid, is the most common saturated fatty acid found in animals, plants, and microorganisms.
 Fatty acids are the building blocks of fats and oils in the body.
 As the name implies, palmitic acid is a major component of palm oil.
 Palmitic acid can also be found in meats, cheeses, butter, and dairy products.

 Palmitic acid is naturally found throughout the human body including in the skin.
 When our body has an excess of carbohydrates the carbohydrates are converted to palmitic acid and then stored as fat.

-Palmitic acid is also found in the stratum corneum of skin.
-The stratum corneum is the uppermost layer of skin and is comprised of corneocytes (dead skin cells) held together by the natural oils our skin produces.
+One analysis found that palmitic acid makes up 21 to 30% of human adipose or fat tissue.
+Palmitic acid is also found in the stratum corneum of the skin.
+The stratum corneum is the uppermost layer of skin and is comprised of dead skin cells held together by the natural oils our skin produces.

-Palmitic acid functions as a surfactant, which is the short term for surface active agent.
-Surfactants work by lowering the surface tension between two substances, such as two liquids or a liquid and a solid.Surfactants also degrease oils and suspend soil, allowing them to be washed away.
+Palmitic acid functions as a surfactant.
+Surfactants help to mix two ingredients together, particularly oil-based and water-based ingredients.
+Surfactants work by lowering the surface tension between two substances.Surfactants also help to lift impurities and dirt away from the skin, allowing them to be washed away.
 This is possible because while one end of the surfactant molecule is attracted to water, the other end is attracted to oil.
 Due to these properties, palmitic acid can be found in many different cleansers and body washes.